tock/book/src/course/root-of-trust/userspace-attack.md

    printing out over UART e.g. `[<LABEL>] <address>: <value>` to show the value at each memory address.

-7. In main, call `dump_memory()` to dump the memory of the "suspicious" SRAM dumping service you're modifying right now.
+7. In main, call `dump_memory()` to dump the first 16KiB (`0x1000` words of
+   memory) of the "suspicious" SRAM dumping service you're modifying right now.

-   To get the address that our SRAM dumping applications's memory starts and ends at, Tock supplies a [`Memop`](https://book.tockos.org/trd/trd104-syscalls.html#46-memop-class-id-5) class of syscalls we can use, which are nicely wrapped in utility functions such as `tock_app_memory_begins_at()` and `tock_app_memory_ends_at()` in libtock-c.
+   To get the address that our SRAM dumping applications's memory starts at, Tock supplies a [`Memop`](https://book.tockos.org/trd/trd104-syscalls.html#46-memop-class-id-5) class of syscalls we can use, which are nicely wrapped in utility functions such as `tock_app_memory_begins_at()` in libtock-c.

    If desired, use `log_to_screen()` to log when the memory dump starts/stops.
    You should (when selecting the "Suspicious service" in the on-device menu) successfully be able to retrieve the bytes of code of the running SRAM dumping service.

-8. After that, try adding another `dump_memory()` call to dump the memory.
+8. After that, try adding another `dump_memory()` call to dump the first `0x1000` words of the encryption application.
 Because applications should never need to access each other's memory, you'll need to get this address from the debug output you collected in step 3.
 Once you've done this, your code should compile fine, but when you check the `tockloader listen` UART console, you should see a fault dump.

 With any luck, the fault dump you receive should look something like this: